samlessheart/nextlabtest/README.md

 # NextLabs Test

-**About the App**
+**About the App**\
-user can share screenshot of an installed app and get points for that activity. admin users can add the app for which users can do the activity
+user can share screenshot of an installed app and get points for that activity.\
+admin users can add the app for which users can do the activity

-**for Admin Users**
+**For Admin Users**

-on navigating to "Add App" admin users will be shown an form where they can add app data like app image app name app points etc.
+on navigating to "Add App" admin users will be shown an form where they can add app data like app image, app name, app points etc.

 **For Normal Users**

-on navigating on Tasks they will be shown a list of the all the tasks and respective points they can earn for that will shown on  clicking the complete task they will presented a form whre they can add screenshot of the installed app. once submitting the form they will gain the respective points. on clicking the name of the user user will be shown how much points they have earned so far. they will be also shown the task they have completed so far.
+on navigating on Tasks they will be shown a list of the all the tasks and respective points they can earn for that\
+on  clicking the complete task they will presented a form where they can add screenshot of the installed app.\
+once submitting the form they will gain the respective points.\
+on clicking the name of the user, user will be shown how much points they have earned so far. \
+they will also be shown the tasks, that they have completed.\

 -----------------------------

 **API ENDPOINTS**

-1)   /api/applist/
+1.  /api/applist/

 Method Allowed - GET, POST

 authentication Required

-GET request will return the list of apps that can be done. for admin users it will return all the apps that has created only admin users can do POST request through which he can create apps
+GET request will return the list of apps that can be done.\
+for admin users it will return all the apps that has created.\
+only admin users can do POST request through which he can create apps.\

-2) /api/tasklist/
+2. /api/tasklist/

 Method Allowed - GET, POST

 authentication Required

-GET request will return the list of tasks that has been completed by a user POST requsets, users can add the tasks by which they will gain points apecified for that app
+GET request  - will return the list of tasks that has been completed by a user\
+POST requset - users can add the tasks by which they will gain points apecified for that app\

-3) /api/profile/
+3.  /api/profile/

 Method Allowed - GET

 authentication Required

 GET request will return Profile detail like name and points earned by the user

 -----------------------------